 - Easy Refunds: Processing e-commerce transactions throws a unique wrench in the mix when it comes to refunds.
 Opting for a provider that offers easy refunds is key to both your business operations and customer satisfaction.
 Even though the customer is returning an item, making that process easy and refunding their money quicker means they’ll likely return for future purchases.

 - Batch Reports: While funneling both in-person and online transactions to a single place is beneficial, you might be interested in seeing how sales performance compares between the two.
-Opting for a provider that offers batch reports to easily keep your online and in-person sales separate will give you better oversight on performance.
+Opting for a merchant service that offers batch reports to easily keep your online and in-person sales separate will give you better oversight on performance.
 You can still deposit all funds into a single bank account while maintaining visibility on each channel.

-Large, Multi-Location Businesses
+Merchant Service for Large, Multi-Location Businesses

 Whether your business is comprised of various departments, multiple locations or both, it’s a complex business model and has unique needs.
 Make sure your Merchant Service Provider offers the following pricing plan and features to ensure you’re getting the most out of your processing partner: